José Figueroa (sprinter)

-Career
+Biography

 Figueroa won the bronze medal over 200 metres at the 2023 Pan American U20 Athletics Championships in Mayagüez, Puerto Rico, finishing behind Renan Gallina of Brazil and Garrett Kaalund of the United States, in August 2023.
 He also won a silver medal in the 4 x 100 metres relay at the Championships.

-Figueroa won the bronze medal over 200 metres at the 2025 NACAC Championships in Freeport, The Bahamas, finishing behind Aaron Brown of Canada and Jamaican Christopher Taylor.
+Figueroa won the bronze medal over 200 metres at the 2025 NACAC Championships in Freeport, Bahamas, finishing behind Aaron Brown of Canada and Jamaican Christopher Taylor.
 The previous Puerto Rican national record had been stood since 1987 and had been set by Luis Morales with 20.44 seconds.
 It was the first medal won by a Puerto Rican athlete in the event at the Championships.

 That month, he won the 200 metres at the 2025 Junior Pan American Championships, running a national record and championship record time of 20.16 seconds.
 The time met the automatic qualifying standard for the upcoming world championships.
 He also won a bronze medalist in the men’s 4 x 400 metres relay at the Championships.

 In September 2025, he made his senior major championships debut as he competed at the 2025 World Athletics Championships in Tokyo, Japan but did not advance to the semi-finals, running 20.62 seconds to place sixth in his preliminary heat.

+In May 2026, he won over 200 metres and in the men's 4 x 100 metres at the 2026 Ibero-American Championships in Athletics in Peru.
+The following month, he improved his national record to 19.87 seconds and won the gold medal over 200 metres at the inaugural 2026 Pan American Championships in Medellín.

+In August 2026, he improved his national record to 19.76 seconds over 200 metres at the Central American and Caribbean Games in Santo Domingo.
+Competing in the Diamond League at the 2026 Athletissima in Lausanne, Switzerland on 21 August 2026, he placed fourth in the 200 metres in 20.16 seconds.
+At the 2026 Diamond League Final in Brussels in September, he placed sixth over 200 metres.
+Later that month, he competed over 200 m at the inaugural World Ultimate Championship in Budapest.